jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 }
 ```

-Going over the function in detail, starting with declaration:
+Going over the function in detail, starting with the declaration:

-- `extern "C"`: This makes the C++ function not have it's name mangled by the compiler.
-This mean Alteryx can find it by name and link to it.
+- `extern "C"`: This makes the C++ function not have its name mangled by the compiler.
+This means Alteryx can find it by name and link to it.
-- `long`: This specifies the return type for function.
+- `long`: This specifies the return type for the function.
 - `_declspec(dllexport)`: This tells the compiler to export the function in the DLL.
 Again, allowing Alteryx to call it.
 - `_stdcall`: As before, this specified the calling the convention.
 - `Total`: This is the name of the function.
 When we come to the XML definition file, we must match this name exactly including case.